 Store cooked pumpkin puree in an airtight glass container with a good seal.
 Keep refrigerated up to 2 weeks.
 How to freeze

 Put the pumpkin puree in freezer-safe containers or zip-lock plastic bags and store in the freezer.
 Frozen pumpkin puree will last for up to 6 months.
 To defrost the pumpkin puree, just thaw it overnight in the refrigerator.
 Use thawed pumpkin puree within a few days.
-Nutritional Disclaimer
+As a measure, I used a US cup (240ml).

 Nutrition

-This post is originally published in November 2015, and it's updated with new information and images in October 2020.
+This post was originally published in November 2015, and it was updated with new information and images in October 2020.